 Are you looking to stand out from the crowd with a one-of-a-kind piece?
 To cover up that plain and boring wall, invest in a piece of unusual wall art.
-It can be anything from paintings and photographs and collages, sculptures and reliefs.
+It can be anything from paintings and collages to sculptures and reliefs.
 Whatever tickles your fancy.

 Here, we highlight five materials that make for unusual art.
-Go ahead and shop the good, the interesting and the bizarre.
+Go ahead and discover the good, the interesting and the bizarre.

 Gold leaf galore